GPS Visualizer's Address Locator

 To use this free utility, simply enter addresses in the box to the left, one per line, and click "Start geocoding" to find their latitude and longitude.
 If your data is in a tabular format with a descriptive header at the top of each column, choose "tabular" for type of data (and make sure the headers make sense!).
 If you have a raw jumble of address data, that's okay too; choose "raw list mode," but be aware that everything should at least look like an address, and any non-address data such as names, descriptions, or other fields might confuse things.

-How this page works
+How it works

 Verifying strange results

-One common source of errors (aside from missing, misspelled, or poorly-aligned header rows) is non-street addresses that look like addresses, like P.O.
+Sometimes the geocoder returns coordinates that don't seem right.
+For example, if you enter nothing but "CO", you might get Colombia rather than Colorado; adding ", US" to the end should take care of that.
+Another common source of errors (aside from missing, misspelled, or poorly-aligned header rows) is non-street addresses that look like addresses, like P.O.
 Boxes or named buildings.
-For example, "200 Jackson Building, 333 2nd Street" might be interpreted as "200 Jackson Street" by Yahoo.
+For example, "200 Jackson Building, 333 2nd Street" might be interpreted as "200 Jackson Street."
 There's really no way to get around this, other than ensuring that your "address" column contains actual street addresses.